webcrank/webcrank-password.scala/README.md

 So the first thing to note is that the algorithm choice, and cost parameters _only_ affect the behaviour of `crypt`.
-The parameters are then embeded in a Modular Crypt Format (MCF) style string that encodes the algorithm any parameters, the salt and the derived key.
+The parameters are then embedded in a Modular Crypt Format (MCF) style string that encodes the algorithm, any parameters, the salt and the derived key.
 This encoded information is used for password verification.